Published 12 Oct 2021

 Relevance to the call for proposals

-The Research Council of Norway emphasises achieving a balanced portfolio of projects and will act in accordance with the Research Council’s general policy for allocation of funding, where the main points of which are
+We strive to achieve a balanced portfolio of supported projects and work in accordance with the Research Council’s general policy for the allocation of funding.
+This includes:

-Examples of typical referees to consider applications for this call are investors, entrepreneurs, industry leaders and specialists who are familiar with the technology involved or relevant areas of application.
-The referees are thereby considered representatives of the environments in relation to which the projects seek to have a triggering effect.
+All applications are assessed by referees appointed by the Research Council, normally three referees per application.
+Examples of referees are investors, entrepreneurs, industry leaders and specialists who are familiar with the technology involved or relevant areas of application.
+The referees are thereby considered representatives of the environments that are the target of the project’s trigger effect.

 If the overall average mark awarded by the referees is 4 or higher on a scale where 7 is the highest mark, the application will also be assessed by the Research Council’s case officers on the basis of the criterion ‘Relevance to the call for proposals’.
-The result of the assessment of the four criteria given above are summarised as an ‘overall mark’, which represents the overall assessment of the application.
-The Research Council administration will then present the project proposals and their respective marks to the Research Council’s portfolio boards for the final funding decision.
+The results of the assessment of the four criteria given above are summarised as an ‘overall mark’, which represents the overall assessment of the application.
+The Research Council administration will then present the project proposals and their respective marks to the Research Council’s Portfolio Board for Industry and Services for the final funding decision.

-In the application process, the Research Council places emphasis on prioritising the best projects and on the assessments that are made being well-grounded.
+In the application process, we place emphasis on prioritising the best projects and on the assessments that are made being well-grounded.
 The assessments will thus be valuable feedback to applicants, regardless of whether their project is granted funding.

 Please note that rejected applications that are resubmitted without significant changes to the project and project application will be considered on the basis of the original assessment.